Kuma110011/8431-Group10/README.md

     + `login()`: Validates user credentials against the database.
 If valid, it proceeds to the user menu; otherwise, it displays an error message.

     + `sign_up()`: Handles the user registration process, including input validation, and stores the new user in the database.
+It features built-in error handling to ensure that users enter a valid date of birth, do not choose an existing username, and must select both a gender and an interest.

     + `create_user_menu()`: Displays the user menu after successful login, offering options to start swiping, view profile, view matches, or log out.